beniza/dict-dictpress-conversions/README.md

 This repository contains ETL (Extract, Transform, Load) scripts to convert various Malayalam dictionaries into the [dictpress](https://dict.press) format for integration into [Olam.in](https://olam.in), a comprehensive Malayalam dictionary platform.

+## Disclaimer

+Most tasks, including coding are accomplished by AI.

 ## Project Status

 | Dictionary | Status | Entries | Format | Year |